GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 {% include figure.html img="TextAnalysisTasks.PNG" alt="Text analysis tasks" caption="Text analysis tasks" width="100%" %}
 Image Source: Jänicke, S., Franzini, G., Cheema, M. F., & Scheuermann, G. (2017, September).
 Visual text analysis in digital humanities.
 In Computer Graphics Forum (Vol. 36, No. 6, pp. 226-250) [https://doi-org.libraryproxy.griffith.edu.au/10.1111/cgf.12873](https://doi-org.libraryproxy.griffith.edu.au/10.1111/cgf.12873)

-Once the data has been processed, we can undertake analysis tasks such as:
-- Find and compare instances of particular terms over time from particular source collection
-- Word frequency analysis and visualisation via word clouds
+Common text analysis tasks include:

+Analysing similar text patterns:
+- Linguistic pattrns such a word frequency analysis, useful for historical exploration of language
+- Collocation (words commonly appearing near each other)
+- Concordance (the contexts of a given word or set of words)
+- N-grams (common two-, three-, etc. word phrases)
+- Dictionary tagging (locating a specific set of words in texts)

+Analysing one or a number of texts of interest:
-- Topic modeling - "identify groups of terms that tend to be representative of a given topic" (Toon, 2016)
+- Topic modeling: identifying "groups of terms that tend to be representative of a given topic" (Toon, 2016)
-- Named entity recognition, to find either person or place, or both.
-- Machine learning: "the process of teaching a computer system how to make accurate predictions when fed data" [Heath, 2020](https://www.zdnet.com/article/what-is-machine-learning-everything-you-need-to-know/)
-- Sentiment analysis - a natural language processing technique used to determine whether data is positive, negative, or neutral.
+- Sentiment analysis: a natural language processing technique used to determine whether data is positive, negative, or neutral.
+Used in research to see public sentiment on products, ideas or policy.
+It is useful when scanning social media or comments sections to see the response to ideas, good or bad.
+- Document categorisation
+- Network analysis: analaysis of structures comprising variables (represented by nodes), and the relationships (edges) between the nodes.
+- Named entity recognition: to find either person or place, or both.
-- mapping - to show locations and even movements of people or ideas, growth of cities and how landscapes have been changed.
+- Mapping - a graphical analysis showing locations and even movements of people or ideas, growth of cities and how landscapes have been changed.
-- plotting data

 ----
 ## Plug and Play analysis tools